jpegleg/honeycat/README.md

 bash ./honeycat 80
 ```

-The log is /var/log/honeycat.log and it containers the output of ps auxww and ss -tanu as well as a timestamp.
+The log is /var/log/honeycat.log and it contains the output of ps auxww and ss -tanu as well as a timestamp.